 It’s estimated that about 40 million Americans are living with arthritis.
 If you have arthritis in your foot or ankle, you’re probably a good candidate for arthritic foot care.
-Board-certified podiatrists and foot and ankle surgeons Matthew Hinderland, DPM, and Jordan Cameron, DPM, at Foot and Ankle Institute of Colorado in Colorado Springs, Colorado, proudly offer arthritic foot care to their patients, easing pain, increasing mobility, and improving their overall quality of life.
+Board-certified podiatrists and foot and ankle surgeons Matthew Hinderland, DPM, Jordan Cameron, DPM, Tyler Gloschat, DPM, and Joseph Fleck, DPM, at Foot and Ankle Institute of Colorado in Colorado Springs, Colorado, proudly offer arthritic foot care to their patients, easing pain, increasing mobility, and improving their overall quality of life.
 To request an arthritic foot care appointment today, call the office nearest you or click the online booking tool.

 Arthritis is a blanket term used to describe a group of more than 100 diseases that cause swelling and tenderness in the joints.
 Each of your feet contains 28 bones and more than 30 joints, making them especially susceptible to arthritis.

 Although there’s no cure for arthritis, with arthritic foot care, it’s possible to ease your symptoms and live a healthy, active lifestyle.